bhschwartz619/starting_pitcher_pull_decision/README.md

 Key findings from the analysis include:

 - The model identified significantly larger decision costs during late innings and third-time-through-the-order situations.
-- Managers generally preferred leaving starters in games more often than the model recommended.
+- Managers generally left starters in games more often than the model recommended.
 - Team-level alignment with the model varied substantially, suggesting organizational differences in pitching management philosophy.
 - The framework quantified the expected run impact of pitching decisions rather than evaluating decisions solely based on game outcomes.